 StaffAny dissects and investigates what makes a good review response, and how salons, spas and parlours can better respond to both positive and negative reviews.

-Here are some next-level opportunistic tips you can consider 🙂
+Here are some next-level opportunistic tips you can consider to respond to good reviews🙂

 “Thank you, Felicia!
 It is our commitment at Oasia Retreat to deliver soothing but deep massages, especially Bo Jin, in Singapore :)”